tastychickenlegs/Valheim-TimedTorches/README.md

 ### Configuration

+<b>If you leave the settings alone, torches will turn on at 6:30am and turn off at 4:30pm and require NO fuel.</b>

 - OnTime - Time of day when torches should turn ON.
 (The default is set to 4.30pm in-game time)
 - OffTime - Time of day when torches should turn OFF.
 (The default is set to 6.30am in-game time)
-- AlwaysOnInDarkBiomes - If true, objects listed in AffectedFireplaceSources will always burn in areas that Valheim considers 'always dark'.
+- AlwaysOnInDarkBiomes - (Default True) If true, objects listed in AffectedFireplaceSources will always burn in areas that Valheim considers 'always dark'.
 E.g Mistlands or any biome during a storm.
 - AffectedFireplaceSources - List of objects to be affected by the mod (see below for list of supported objects).
 By default only torches are added.
+- AllowAddingFuelNoTimer - (Default False) If true, fuel can be added but not use timers.
+(Basically vanilla torches) but with the ability to use fuelDurationMultiplier to extend the fuel burning time.
-- AllowAddingFuel - If true, enable adding fuel to torches which will make them burn during daytime as well.
+- AllowAddingFuelUseTimer - (Default False) If true, fuel can be added and sources will use the timer settings.
+If false no fuel is needed to burn torches
 - FuelDurationMultiplier - Multiplies the duration of each fuel added to objects listed in the FuelDurationSources.
-- FuelDurationSources - See FuelDurationMultiplier.
+- FuelDurationSources - Items configured to use the FuelDurationMultiplier settings.

 Note: If OnTime and OffTime is set to the same value, for example 0 and 0 the fireplaces listed in AffectedFireplaceSources will burn 24/7.